matteorobidoux/comp333-project/README.md

 - **Backend** : Node.js, Express.js
 - **Frontend** : HTML, CSS, JavaScript
-- **Machine Learning** : Python, scikit-learn, XGBoost
+- **Machine Learning** : Python, scikit-learn,XGBoost, LightGBM
 - **Data Preprocessing** : Pandas, NumPy

 ---

 ## Report

 The final project report is available in the `report/` directory.
-It includes detailed information about the models, datasets, and evaluation metrics used in this project.
+It includes detailed information about the project, including the methodology, results, and conclusions drawn from the analysis.

 ---